openhab/openhab-docs/developers/ide/eclipse.md

 1. **It's important**, during the first Eclipse IDE launch, to leave Eclipse open until all openHAB related initial Setup tasks / Download sources / Builds are completed.

     Setup tasks will personalize the IDE with openHAB code formatting tools, configurations and a demo app.
-	Setup tasks will also download openHAB lastest `openhab2-addons` and `openhab-distro` rcode epositories and related maven dependencies.
+	Setup tasks will also download openHAB lastest `openhab2-addons` and `openhab-distro` code repositories and related maven dependencies.
 	Click bottom right button in the IDE for Progress.

     ![startup tasks progress](./images/ide_setup_eclipse_startup_tasks.png)